 Are there alternatives to HRT for women living with cancer?

-For women who have had a diagnosis of an oestrogen receptive cancer, there are alternative treatment options that can be considered to manage vasomotor symptoms.
+Women who have had a diagnosis of an oestrogen receptive cancer may be offered alternative treatment options that can be considered to manage vasomotor symptoms.
 For minor symptoms cognitive behaviour therapy (CBT) or optimising lifestyle changes may be sufficient.
 For moderate to severe vasomotor symptoms, pharmacological interventions such as selective serotonin reuptake inhibitors, pregabalin and gabapentin have been shown in clinical trials to be effective (J.V Pinkerton, R.J Santen.
 2019).

 How can a menopause specialist help?

 During an initial consultation with a menopause specialist, a medical history will be taken.
 We will then work together to find possible solutions and treatment options that may help to alleviate symptoms.